ezsystems/ezpublish-kernel/doc/specifications/proposed/content_download/content_download.md

 ##### Arguments

-The arguments are the same than the `ez_content_download` route.
+The arguments are the `Content` and the Field Definition Identifier.

-The only difference is that instead of providing the `contentId`, the route reference expects a `content`, as an API Content Value Object.

 #### REST
 An extra attribute will be added to Fields of BinaryFile/Media type: `downloadUri`.
 It will contain the download uri for the Field's contents.

 ## Backward compatibility

+> Not implemented yet

 Since it is common practice to copy/save file download links, it is possible that a legacy link will be used on occasions.
 This can be covered by adding a route that matches the legacy route, and redirects to the new route: